 - changes in means test information

-- changes to eligibility for supplements, for example Dementia and Cognition Supplement, Veterans’ Supplement, Oxygen Supplement, Enteral Feeding Supplement or Viability Supplement
+- changes to eligibility for supplements, for example Dementia and Cognition Supplement, Veterans’ Supplement, Enteral Feeding Supplement or Viability Supplement.

 An adjustment can be a one-off payment or recovery, or applied over a number of claim months.

-The Adjustment Claim Period shows the month and year the adjustment was made.
-It’s applied to the amount due for the care recipient to give a total credit amount.
+The Adjustment Claim Period shows the month and year we made the adjustment.
+It’s applied to the amount due for your care client to give a total credit amount.
 This can be positive or negative.

 The payment statement can show an Original Entitlement for the same period as the Adjustment Entitlement.
-The Original Entitlement reverses the original amount paid, and the Adjustment Entitlement applies the correct amount to be paid.
+The Original Entitlement reverses the original amount paid, and the Adjustment Entitlement applies the correct amount.
 The difference is the adjusted amount.
 It appears in the payment summary as adjustments for previous claim periods.

-An advance is based on the claim (subsidy and supplements only) 2 months before the current month, multiplied by days in the current month, divided by days in the month.
+We base advances on the claim 2 months before the current month.
+It’s multiplied by days in the current month divided by days in the month.

-For example, an August advance is the June claim (subsidy and supplements) multiplied by 31/30.
+For example, an August advance is the June claim multiplied by 31/30.

-The Subsidy/Supplement Subtotal minus the advance equals the total amount paid to the provider.
-We’ll make the payment into the nominated account within 2 to 5 business days of the claim being approved.
+The Subsidy/Supplement Subtotal minus the advance equals the total amount we'll pay you as the provider.
+We’ll make the payment to your nominated account within 2 to 5 business days of approving the claim.